 What Is Making Tax Digital for Doctors?

-Making Tax Digital for income tax is HMRC's ambitious program to modernise the UK tax system by requiring taxpayers to keep digital records and submit tax information using compatible software.
+Making Tax Digital for income tax is HMRC's ambitious program to modernise the UK tax system by requiring taxpayers to keep digital records and submit tax information using MTD-compatible software

 What Is Qualifying Income for Making Tax Digital for Doctors?